-At Birroteca, we have partnered with Indie Alehouse, a pioneer in the Toronto craft beer scene, on our in-house brewery, beer shop and tasting room.
-Located on the concourse level, Birroteca by Indie Alehouse features several custom beers, available only at Eataly Toronto, including a refreshing, traditional Italian pilsner, and rotating flavours inspired by fresh ingredients from the Eataly market, like their Dolce, a tiramisù-inspired pastry stout with hints of coffee, chocolate and vanilla.
+At Birroteca, we’ve partnered with Indie Alehouse, a pioneer in the Toronto craft beer scene, on our in-house brewery, beer shop and tasting room.
+Located on the concourse level, Birroteca by Indie Alehouse features several beers exclusive to Eataly, rotating flavours inspired by seasonal ingredients, and collaborations with Ontario-based brewers.
+To pair, our chefs have prepared a variety of Italian dishes to enjoy with a craft beer in hand.

 MEET INDIE ALEHOUSE